Kosmos Energy: History

 Kosmos Energy was established in 2003 by founding partners James C. Musselman, Brian F. Maxted, W. Greg Dunlevy, and Paul Dailly.
 Initial backing came from American private equity firms Warburg Pincus and The Blackstone Group.
 Originally, it was incorporated in Bermuda.

 Kosmos made one of the world's largest recent oil discoveries in June 2007, off the coast of Ghana.
 The company discovered the Jubilee Oil Field about 60 km offshore.
 The first oil from the field was produced in 2010.
 The company and its operations in Ghana, around the time of the Jubilee discovery and work to develop the field, was the focus of Rachel Boynton's 2013 documentary-film Big Men.
 The documentary was shortened and adapted into a BBC television documentary Storyville: Power, Money, Greed and Oil.

 Kosmos went public under the ticker symbol KOS on the New York Stock Exchange on May 10, 2011.
 The initial public offering raised more than anticipated, selling 33 million shares at $18 each.
 It was listed on the London Stock Exchange on August 21, 2017.

 Kosmos and Chevron reached a deal in June 2012, where subsidiary Chevron Global Energy Inc. received a 50% working interest in Block 45 and Block 42 in Suriname, to boost operations.
-In May 2016, Kosmos reached a farm-out agreement with a subsidiary of Hess Corp., wherein Hess acquired a 33% non-operated interest in Block 42 from Kosmos and Chevron.
+In May 2016, Kosmos reached a farm-out agreement with a subsidiary of Hess Corporation, wherein Hess acquired a 33% non-operated interest in Block 42 from Kosmos and Chevron.

 Kosmos began a controversial oil drilling project in the Cape Bojador area in 2014 off the coast of the disputed territory of Western Sahara.
 In an article from February 2015, former UN legal counsel Hans Corell stated that exploration activities by Kosmos and Glencore were in violation of the legal opinion he wrote for the UN Security Council.
 Kosmos responded that its operations complied with international law and were consistent with the UN opinion.
 Kosmos officials also told media it recognized that its work in the area must occur alongside UN-led mediation.

 The company said local populations in Western Sahara would benefit from the economic development of the region.
 A Kosmos official told Reuters, "If we are successful, we believe responsible resource development has the potential to create significant social and economic benefits for Western Sahara and its people.
 We have worked in close partnership with Morocco — as the de facto administering power of the territory.
 They have a vital role to play in ensuring benefit sharing, among other important issues, will happen should we be successful".